John Galliano: Dior

 Galliano Dior newspaper dress at the Royal Ontario Museum donated by Kara Alloway, purchased by the Toronto "Real Housewife" at the Dior flagship in Paris.

 In October 1996, LVMH moved Galliano to Christian Dior, replacing Italian designer Gianfranco Ferré.
-At Dior, Galliano received widespread critical acclaim for his Haute Couture and ready-to-wear collections, for the whole duration of his tenure there.
-During his tenure at Dior, Galliano introduced several iconic designs, including the Dior Saddle bag, which debuted in the Spring/Summer 2000 collection and became one of the most popular handbags.
+At Dior, Galliano's Haute Couture and ready-to-wear collections received critical acclaim.
+His designs at Dior included the Dior Saddle bag, which debuted in the Spring/Summer 2000 collection and became one of the most popular handbags.
 Galliano also designed the chartreuse Chinoiserie gown worn by Nicole Kidman at the 69th Academy Awards in 1997.

-In 2007, a close friend of Galliano, Steven Robinson, died.
+In 2007, a close friend and colleague of Galliano, Steven Robinson, died.
 At the time, it was maintained that he died from a heart attack, but it was later revealed to have been a drug overdose that killed him.
-Robinson had worked closely with Galliano and been his supporter, providing creative input for over 20 years and organizing many of his events.
+Robinson had worked closely with Galliano and been his supporter, providing creative input for over 20 years and organising many of his events.
 According to the documentary "High and Low", Galliano stated Robinson's death affected him heavily.